offalynne/Input/docs/6.0/Functions-(Virtual-Button-Setup).md

 Immediately destroys a virtual button, making it inoperative and any methods for the destroyed virtual button will do nothing.

+!> Don't forget to call the .destroy() method on a virtual button.
+Virtual buttons will persist and need to be manually destroyed to permanently remove them from your game.

 #### **Example**

 ```gml